New MacOS

 With the new macOS, you'll need a terminal application to get full use of your Mac.
 Apple includes the Mac terminal but I prefer Warp Terminal.
 Warp is an easy-to-use terminal application, with AI assistance to help you learn and remember terminal commands.
 Download Warp Terminal now; it's FREE and worth a try.

-In most cases, you should update to the latest non-beta macOS version.
+In most cases, you should upgrade to the latest non-beta macOS version.
 Apple's public software releases are well-tested and stable.
 It's rare to encounter significant issues when updating to a new macOS version.

 How much time is needed?
-It can take several hours for full operating system updates to upgrade your Mac from one major version to another (for example, macOS Sonoma to macOS Sequoia).
+It can take several hours for full operating system upgrades to upgrade your Mac from one major version to another (for example, macOS Sequoia to macOS Tahoe).

 There are good reasons to hesitate if you have an older, Intel-based Mac.
 For many years, each new macOS version has required more resources than the previous version.
 If you have an older Mac, you may find that the new macOS version runs slowly.
 Newer Macs using the Apple Silicon M1, M2, or M3 chips are fast enough to handle the latest macOS releases, but if your Mac is Intel-based you may want to stick with the macOS version that's currently installed.